 DHEC has since reviewed previously published reports on local groundwater conditions by the DNR and USGS in conjunction with reported groundwater withdrawal data for the counties of this region (Aiken, Allendale, Bamberg, Barnwell, Calhoun, Lexington, and Orangeburg) to assess the current groundwater conditions in the area.
 This review indicates that water level declines in these aquifer systems are being influenced by an increase in groundwater use that have reduced recharge to the aquifer systems.

 The preliminary data in this report is provided here to facilitate the gathering of public input and any additional data or information that will help inform the potential designation of these counties as the Western Capacity Use Area.

 DHEC will host stakeholder meetings in each county (Aiken, Allendale, Bamberg, Barnwell, Calhoun, Lexington and Orangeburg) and a public hearing to gather input and additional information concerning the potential designation of a new capacity use area.
 The designation of a Capacity Use Area would require DHEC Board approval.
 Anyone or any group who is interested in participating in this process should contact us in order to be put on the mailing list for upcoming meeting dates and locations.
 You are invited to attend any of the scheduled meetings, regardless of the county in which you reside.

-You are invited to attend the first of a series of stakeholder meetings being held by DHEC to discuss the preliminary assessment of groundwater conditions in the proposed Western Capacity Use Area (Aiken, Allendale, Bamberg, Barnwell, Calhoun, Lexington, and Orangeburg Counties).
+The meeting is to discuss the preliminary assessment of groundwater conditions in the proposed Western Capacity Use Area, which includes Aiken, Allendale, Bamberg, Barnwell, Calhoun, Lexington and Orangeburg counties.

-Registered groundwater withdrawers, local governments, organizations and other interested parties are invited to participate in the discussion.
+Residents, groundwater withdrawers, local governments, organizations and any other interested parties are invited to participate in the discussion.